To: Mary J.

 Subject: Implications of the private language argument

-Thank you for your email of 24 January, with your second essay for the Philosophy of Language program, in response to the question, 'Discuss the implications of the private language argument.'
+Thank you for your e-mail of 18 September, with your second essay for the Philosophy of Language program, 'Discuss the implications of the private language argument'.

 All the best,